Team

 Filter:

-• Schur, Rouven; Winheller, Kai: Optimizing Last-Mile Delivery: A Dynamic Compensation Strategy for Occasional Drivers.
+• Schur, R.; Winheller, K.: Optimizing Last-Mile Delivery: A Dynamic Compensation Strategy for Occasional Drivers, Universität Duisburg-Essen 2024.
 PDFBIB DownloadDetails

 • Schur, R.: Approximately Optimal Solutions for Nonlinear Dynamic Pricing in the Presence of Multiunit Demand.
 PDFBIB DownloadDetails